-- OSHA's HAZCOM Standard gives you the "right-toknow" about the HAZMATs that are present in your facility. - Employers must create a Hazard Communication Program that serves as a detailed "blueprint" for the safe handling of hazardous substances. - Your HAZCOM program specifies the equipment and safe work practices that you should use when handling different types of HAZMATs. - The program will also specify proper HAZMAT storage practices and emergency response procedures. - Safety Data Sheets and container labels can both provide you with important safety information about the chemicals you work with.

-When you know about the hazardous substances that you can encounter in your facility, and understand the right ways to handle them, you can help ensure that you, your coworkers and the surrounding community are kept safe from HAZMATs... every day!
+- OSHA's HAZCOM Standard gives you the "right-toknow" about the HAZMATs that are present on your job sites. - Employers must create a Hazard Communication Program that serves as a detailed "blueprint" for the safe handling of hazardous substances. - Your HAZCOM program specifies the equipment and safe work practices that you should use when handling different types of HAZMATs. - The program will also specify proper HAZMAT storage practices and emergency response procedures. - Safety Data Sheets and container labels can both provide you with important safety information about the chemicals you work with. - When you know about the hazardous substances that you can encounter on your job sites, and understand the right ways to handle them, you can help ensure that you, your coworkers as well as the surrounding community are kept safe from HAZMATs... every day!